 ADRIAN MAINELLA: I’d like to understand more about your method.
 What’s your relationship with trial and error when you’re painting?

 "There's a sense that time becomes irrelevant and that you are experiencing life in a new way, in a way that is exceptional."

-RICHARD PHILLIPS: I've said it a lot that my paintings are the sum total of acceptable mistakes that coalesce into an experience that goes beyond intentionality.
-In my last exhibition, I had this painting of Lindsay Lohan in a wetsuit holding a surfboard.
+RICHARD PHILLIPS: I’ve said it a lot that my paintings are the sum total of acceptable mistakes that coalesce into an experience that goes beyond intentionality.
+In my exhibition at the Gagosian, I had this painting of Lindsay Lohan in a wetsuit holding a surfboard.
 The shoulder of the wetsuit was this kind of marshmallow pink, and the wetsuit material is soft, but it has form to it.
 So, with all intentionality, I set out to paint it.
-I created the form and everything looked right, but then somehow it just didn't feel like the material that I was trying to get.
-No matter how I painted it over and over and over again, it would look as vividly real as possible, but it still wasn't quite right.
+I created the form and everything looked right, but then somehow it just didn’t feel like the material that I was trying to get.
+No matter how I painted it over and over and over again, it would look as vividly real as possible, but it still wasn’t quite right.
 Eventually I took this knife and literally scraped off all of the paint that was there.
 The residue is what you see in the painting.
 The removal of all the paint to reveal just the stain and residue underneath was exactly the texture that I needed, exactly the sense of light and form that I needed.
 I could have sat there and painted for days and I would have never have found that out unless I just took a chance to remove it all.

 RP: At no point in time did I sit down and say OK, the three people that I really want to work with are Lindsay Lohan, Sasha Grey and Adriana Lima; it’s simply that that never was the case.
 It only happened by one thing, which was basically the word yes.
 Saying yes to possibility.